AdamStein97/Product-Sales-Forecast/readme.md

 - __Seq2Seq__: Convolution, max pooling and LSTM encoder, decoded by a LSTM
 - __Transformer__: Convolution, max pooling followed by Transformer encoder and decoder

-## 1. Data
+## 1. Data & Preprocessing

-Contains 1941 days of unit sales in Wallmart stores for over 3000 unique products.
+The data consists of 1941 days of unit sales in Wallmart stores for over 3000 unique products.
 A handful of products have been removed from `wallmart_item_sales.csv` into `sample_test_data.csv` to illustrate predictions of trained models.
 During training, 200 random products are placed into a validation dataset.

 The preprocessor creates multiple training examples per product by sliding a window over the history.
 The default window size is 400 days of input to produce the 30 day forecast.
 This start of the window is shifted 200 days into the future after each training example is generated.

+Prepocessing is done using the `tf.data` library to produce an optimised input pipeline.
+A Tensorflow graph is produced which can execute multiple parts of the pipeline in parallel for efficient processing.
+This code can be found in `preprocessor.py`.

+`tf.data` Pipeline Performance Guide: https://www.tensorflow.org/guide/data_performance

-## 2. Implementation Details
+## 2. Model Implementation Details

 ### 2.1 Vanilla Model